 As you can check in the next image lot of Incremental restore points are not available.
 The only is available is the Full Backup.

 Note: Double-check other VMs to confirm that all have the same problem.

 Fix Backup Chain

 Now to fix this Broken Backup Chain you need to select one of the broken/miss files and choose to Forget or to Delete to miss incremental files.

 - Forget — you can remove records about missing restore points from the configuration database.
 Veeam Backup & Replication will “forget” about these restore points and will not display them in the console.
 The backup files will remain on disk.

 - Delete — you can remove records about missing restore points from the configuration database and delete backup files from disk.

 For the Forget and Delete options there also an option to perform this task only in the select Job/Restore Point, or do for all.

 - To remove only the selected restore point and restore points that depend on it (that is, a part of the backup chain starting from this restore point), select This and dependent backups.

 - To remove all restore points from the unavailable extent, select All unavailable backups.

 For this particular case, I choose to option Forget and with the select All unavailable backups.

 You can use this option just for safe side and if you plan to try to recover the missing files.

 Just confirm and let Veeam remove all corrupted restore points and fix the Backup Chain.

-Note: Depending on your system and the size of your backups, this procedure can take a while.
+Note: Depending on your system and backups sizes, this procedure can take a while.

-After Veeam remove all corrupted files, the only restore point that was available was the initial Full Backup.
-So it means that all incremental were corrupt, or files were delete (for example 2 and 3 from our initial Incremental image).
+After Veeam removes all corrupted files, the only restore point that was available was the initial Full Backup.
+So it means that all incremental were corrupt, or files were deleted (for example 2 and 3 from our Incremental initial image).